A Time Series Analysis of Assertions in the Linux Kernel: Introduction

 \section{Introduction}

-Assertions are a classical programming technique used to validate a program's execution at runtime.
-They also serve to document code for other developers.
+Assertions are a classical programming technique used to verify a program's execution at runtime.
+Their history traces all the way back to the early works by von Neumann and Turing~\cite{Clarke06}.
+In addition to verification, assertions serve many other functions too.
+Among other things, they also serve to document code for other developers, which can be particularly valuable when operating with legacy systems and code~\cite{Hoare03}.
 Assertions are typically used within functions to test preconditions placed at the beginning of a function and postconditions placed at the end of the function, although constraints can be placed also upon return values and intermediate states of the function~\cite{Rosenblum95}.
+Assertions can be used also for testing many other conditions, such as whether a condition or a state is satisfied or reached at some time in the future~\cite{Bombieri25, Clarke06, Witharana25}.
 In software engineering and the computing world in general, assertions are also behind a classical debate between so-called defensive programming and design by contract.

-In general, the defensive variant seeks to particularly validate each and every input, whereas the latter assumes an implicit contract made explicit through assertions between a caller and a supplier.
-In terms of the design by contract paradigm, a supplier can assume that certain conditions are always guaranteed by a caller, whereas the caller can assume a safe output provided by the supplier.
-When operating with assertions instead of defensive programming practices, ``any runtime violation of an assertion is not a special case but always the manifestation of a software bug'', tracing of which can be started by examining the given preconditions, implying ``a bug in the client (caller)'', and the given postconditions associated with ``a bug in the supplier (routine)'' \cite[p.~44]{Meyer92}.
-Regardless whichever side one takes in this debate, assertions are frequently used---and triggered---also in operating systems and their kernels.
+In general, the defensive variant does not trust anything coming from outside, thus seeking to particularly validate each and every input~\cite{Teto17}.
+In contrast, the design by contract programming philosophy assumes an implicit contract made explicit through assertions between a caller and a supplier; a supplier can assume that certain conditions are always guaranteed by a caller, whereas the caller can assume a safe output provided by the supplier.
+Some implementations have made the implicit contract visible by using a keyword \texttt{assume} for precondition checks and a keyword \texttt{promise} for postcondition checks~\cite{Rosenblum92}.
+Given such checks, ``any runtime violation of an assertion is not a special case but always the manifestation of a software bug'', tracing of which can be started by examining the given preconditions, implying ``a bug in the client (caller)'', and the given postconditions associated with ``a bug in the supplier (routine)'' \cite[p.~44]{Meyer92}.
+Regardless whichever side one takes in this classical debate, assertions are frequently used---and triggered---also in operating systems and their kernels.
+The use is presumably explained partially by the context: given the overhead caused by defensive programming practices particularly for resource-constrained systems, assertions have the obvious benefit that these can be turned off during compilation~\cite{Clarke06}.
 This background motives the paper's focus on the Linux kernel.